-Delta 8 flower is a federally-legal hemp product that is usually smoked or vaped in order to access the therapeutic properties of Delta 8 and other cannabinoids.
+Delta 8 flower is a federally-legal hemp product that is usually smoked or vaped in order to access the therapeutic properties of Delta 8 and other minor cannabinoids.
 Delta 8 flower is also consumed recreationally due to its psychoactive properties, although it’s not as potent as Delta 9 THC.

 Smoking or vaping Delta 8 flower is a fast-acting and popular method of consuming Delta 8, but there are no naturally occurring Delta 8 strains.
 Instead, manufacturers take high-CBD or high-CBG hemp flower and add Delta 8 to them to make Delta 8 flower.

 Delta 8 flower is actually hemp flower

 Cannabis and hemp geneticists are able to selectively breed strains that exhibit certain characteristics, which is why we have such an abundance of different high-CBD flower strains on the market now.
 They have even developed strains that are naturally high in CBG, but Delta 8 flower does not come about in the same way.

 Delta 8 is a naturally occurring cannabinoid (and plant occurring phytocannabinoid) in hemp and cannabis plants, but it only exists in the plants in very small amounts, so extracting it from the plant isn’t viable for commercial purposes.
 It would be far too expensive for anyone to be able to afford it.

 Instead, manufacturers are producing Delta 8 in a lab by changing the chemical structure of a similar, more abundant cannabinoid (CBD in most cases) through a process called isomerization.